xdefago/ScalaNeko/docs/install/index.md

 ### Configure New Project

 1. Open the file `build.sbt`.
-It is in the outline view on the left side of the window.
+It is in the outline view on the left-hand side of the window.

 2. Add the `libraryDependencies` and `resolvers` lines to the file _(make sure to keep an empty line between each line)_: